greywillfade/sally/content/about/_index.md

 When I'm not doing things online, I'm usually learning Japanese, reading, cooking up all sorts of meals, gardening, or playing Xbox One games.
 I hold slightly elitist views on tea, take photographs of hotel carpets, and have spent most of my adult life fighting my body's reluctance to be a redhead.

-I hold a First Class BSc (Hons) degree from the Open University, and I'm currently studying towards the N3 level of the [Japanese Language Proficiency Test](https://www.jlpt.jp/e/)).
+I hold a First Class BSc (Hons) degree from the Open University, and I'm currently studying towards the N2 level of the [Japanese Language Proficiency Test](https://www.jlpt.jp/e/) after passing N5-N3 (just for fun).

 You can find more recommendations and endorsements on my [LinkedIn](https://www.linkedin.com/in/sallylait/) page, or if you'd like to discuss my full CV please get in touch.
-I tweet as [@sallylait](https://twitter.com/sallylait) if you'd like to say hello about anything else.
+I'm not on Twitter much any more, but you can find me on [Mastodon](https://mastodon.social/@sally) if you'd like to say hello about anything else.